Ard3ny/ard3ny.github.io/_posts/2023-02-18-DIY-Pi-KVM-Raspberry -Pi-4.md

 From Tailscale documentation
 https://docs.pikvm.org/tailscale/

-1. Install the client, run tailscaled service and register it in the network:
+1. Install the client, run "tailscaled service" and register it in the network:
 ```bash
 [root@pikvm ~]# rw
 [root@pikvm ~]# pacman -Syu